jaeyunsung/RA_Autoantibodies_2023/README.md

 # Description of scripts

 The 'scripts' directory contains several R scripts for running the analysis pipelines for this project.
-Each script calls local data from the 'data' directory, and all results used to generate the main manuscript's display items are automatically put into the
+Each script calls local data from the 'data' directory.
+All results used to generate the main text's display items are automatically put into the 'output' directory.
-'output' directory.

 The scripts found in this repository are the following: